ahorn/smt-kit/README.md

 ## CRV Symbolic Execution

-As a research application, SMT Kit is used for CRV, a tool that introduces native symbolic execution for concurrent C++11 code.
+As a practical application, SMT Kit is used for CRV, a research project into fast symbolic execution of sequential and concurrent C++11 code.

 In a nutshell, CRV aims to combine lightweight KLEE-style symbolic execution with efficient decision procedures for partial orders to semi-automatically find concurrency bugs.

+Unlike tools such as KLEE or CBMC, however, CRV is a reusable library that must be first linked with a program under scrutiny.
+CRV leverages advanced C++11 features to symbolically execute code efficiently.
+This is important for things such as constant propagation, a technique to simplify symbolic expressions at runtime.
+CRV's [performance gains][performance-tests] can be of several orders of magnitude (as much as a million times faster).

 ## Troubleshooting